Henauxg/ExperimEngine/README.md

 ### Current work :

-+ Integration of [Dear ImGui](https://github.com/ocornut/imgui) docking branch in the native Vulkan Renderer
++ Integration of [Dear ImGui](https://github.com/ocornut/imgui) docking/viewports branch in the native Vulkan Renderer, and with viewports disabled in the WebGPU renderer.
 + Investigation for a [scripting language](#modding-and-scripting)
 + [web-support](#web-support) : WebGPU renderer implementation